jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 (2) A company must not exercise an option to redeem shares unless, before the exercise of the option, the board of the company has resolved—
   (a) that the redemption of the shares is in the best interests of the company; and (b) the consideration for the redemption of the shares is fair and reasonable to the company.
-(3) The resolution must set out in full the grounds for the director's conclusions.
+(3) The resolution must set out in full the grounds for the directors’ conclusions.
 (4) The directors who vote in favour of a resolution required by subsection (2) must sign a certificate as to the matters set out in that subsection and may combine it with the certificate required by section 70 and any certificate required by section 71.
 (5) A company must not exercise an option to redeem shares under subsection (1) if, after the passing of a resolution under that subsection and before the exercise of the option to redeem the shares, the board ceases to be satisfied that—
   (a) the redemption of the shares is in the best interests of the company; or